PatCH0816/caption-driven-xai/doc/source/60_novel xai_method.md

 ![The caption-based explainable AI model detects color bias in this case.
 Using a color-to-grayscale pre-processor removes the color bias.
 The unbiased standalone ResNet-50 model (Yellow) consists of an actual image encoder and the fully-connected linear classifier.
 This model is retrained on the grayscale images.
 The training, validation and test curves indicate a low bias, low variance model regarding the dataset at hand during development.](source/figures/standalone_grayscale_with_performance.png "Architecture and training, validation and test curves of the unbiased standalone model."){#fig:standalone_grayscale_with_performance width=100%}

-Reviewing the biased standalone model may have predicted the correct class for the red five as shown in \*@fig:abstract_3_xai, but the caption-based explainable AI model reveals the color bias contained in the custom dataset, which leads to a biased standalone model.
-This knowledge can be used to implement a pre-processor to remove the informationless color bias from the dataset.
-Retraining the standalone model on the unbiased grayscale dataset leads to an unbiased standalone model, which can predict an image with a digit with the numeric value 5.
-Due to the detected and removed bias, the prediction relies on the digit's shape and not on its color.
+Reviewing the biased standalone model may have predicted the correct class for the red five as shown in \*@fig:abstract_3_xai, but the caption-based explainable AI model reveals the color bias contained in the custom dataset, which classifies the standalone model as a biased standalone model.
+This knowledge can be used to implement a pre-processor to remove the color bias from the dataset.
+Retraining the standalone model on the unbiased grayscale dataset leads to a robust, unbiased standalone model, which can predict an image with a digit with the numeric value 5.
+Due to the detected and removed bias, the prediction relies on the digit's shape, not color.

 ![The caption based explainable AI method reveals the color feature as a highly correlating bias in the dataset available during development.
 Removing the color feature using a pre-processor and retraining the model makes the standalone model more robust.
 The captions from CLIP's section of the new XAI method reveal that the feature relevant to the decision-making process shifts from the color to the shape feature.](source/figures/abstract/abstract_3_xai.png "Comparison between the standalone model with and without the use of XAI."){#fig:abstract_3_xai width=100%}